The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 • Rider’s weight limit: n/a

-Honestly, I’ve been hesitant to include these wheels in this article for a while.
+Honestly, I’ve hesitated to include these wheels in this article for a while.
 Although I was very pleasantly surprised by their handling characteristics, they failed at the least opportune moment – just as I was riding up the Col de la Loze ahead of stage 17 of the 2023 Tour de France.

 So what happened?
 Superteam sent me wheels from one of the first production batches for review.
 Unfortunately, their QC failed, and after about 800 km, a problem with the rear hub showed up.
 It was not allowing me to continue riding.
 You can watch my video review to learn how it all turned out.